carberg/netrobots/README.md

     python run.py

-    run.py options:
+    options:

-      --board-x-size                   (default 1000)
+      --board-x-size=number            (default 1000)
-      --board-y-size                   (default 1000)
+      --board-y-size=number            (default 1000)
-      --game-tick                      The virtual simulation time in seconds, between two consecutive robot commands.
+      --game-tick=number               The virtual simulation time in seconds, between two consecutive robot commands.
                                        (default 0.25)
-      --network-latency                The network latency in seconds. (default 0.100) --run                            run the server on the specified http port
+      --network-latency=number         The network latency in seconds. (default 0.100) --run=port                       run the server on the specified http port

 See `demo_scripts/run-demo.sh` for an example of how launching demo clients.